Syracuse Community Choir

 This year marks a milestone for the Syracuse Community Choir—our 40th anniversary season!
 Throughout the year, we will host special events and concerts that honor our history, celebrate our future, and provide unique opportunities for community engagement and sponsorship.

-Our first concert of the season will be the 2025 Summer Solstice Concert: All My Relations on Sunday, June 1, at the Onondaga Nation School.
+Our first concert of the season will be the 2025 Summer Concert: All My Relations on Sunday, June 1, at the Onondaga Nation School.

 Join us.
 Celebrate with us.
 Make a lasting impact.
 We invite you to be part of our milestone season.